Toloka/docs/en/guide/concepts/advanced-features-input-data.md

 After:
 ![](../_images/tutorials/advanced-features/af-input-data-2.png)

-For your convenience, here is ready-made code for the "Monitoring field objects" template with two new input fields added.
+For your convenience, here is ready-made code for the “Monitoring field objects” template with two new input fields added.
 Use it to check your own code.
-You can find our additions to the code by searching for the word "customization".
+You can find our additions to the code by searching for the word “customization”.

 #### Ready-made code